Industry News, industry-report, LED Technology

 The “Made in China” label once carried a stigma of compromised quality, but for **China’s LED lighting manufacturing**, this perception is increasingly outdated.

 – **Certification rates:** Thousands of **Chinese LED lighting suppliers** now hold Intertek ETL or UL certification.
-These products undergo the same rigorous safety tests — dielectric withstand, temperature, strain relief — as those made in the US or Europe.
+These products undergo the same rigorous safety tests as those made in the US or Europe.

 – **ISO 9001 adoption:** An estimated 40% to 50% of export-oriented **LED lighting manufacturers in China** are ISO 9001 certified, reflecting systematic quality management from incoming inspection to final QA.